by Albert Steg

 Is It Bakelite?

-Searching for “bakelite backgammon” on eBay will turn up plenty of bakelite, but also a ton of more modern plastics.
+Searching for “bakelite backgammon” on eBay will turn up plenty of bakelite, but also a ton of items made of more modern plastics.
 Some sellers have no idea what bakelite is and are just copying the wording from successful auctions, while others knowingly misrepresent items hoping to get top “collectible” prices for more commonplace items.
 One of the most common misrepresentations is of later Crisloid checkers, as you see in the trio of checkers on the left in this picture.
-That chalky white color is foreign to vintage bakelite, which in rare cases might remain a creamy ivory.
-(White bakelite took on a yellowy warmth soon after manufacture).
-There’s nothing wrong with modern acrylic or plastic checkers — but you shouldn’t pay bakelite prices for them.
+(Note that Crisloid is the name of a company/brand, not a material — Crisloid has produced checkers of various compositions, including bakelite, over time).

 An artisan named Nick Peterson at Save The Gammon is hand-crafting doubling cubes with a modern resin that approximates the colors and variations of classic bakelite cubes, with impressive results.
-As you can see, his yellow cube does not produce the discoloring of simichrome polish that the green one does.
+As you can seen the image at right, his yellow cube does not produce the discoloring of simichrome polish that the green one does.
+(The aforementioned density of bakelite is also reflected in the fact that the 1.5″ green bakelite cube weighs 64 grams, compared to the 52 gram weight of the similar sized modern cube – a difference of 23% that you can feel in your hand.)

 Test your judgment on these seven items harvested from an eBay search.